vrk/LearnToCurl/index.md

 ### Contributing

-This project is looking for contributors, i.e. people who know how to use a curling iron and are willing to share their knowledge!
+This project is looking for contributors... i.e. people who know how to use a curling iron and are willing to share their knowledge!
 Contact vrk on Zulip if you're an RCer or leave comments on a given post.
 You can also [view the open issues](https://github.com/vrk/LearnToCurl/issues).